Current Environment:

 Sehgal-Aanya Aanya Sehgal

-Aanya is currently a third-year Behavioral Neuroscience major with a minor in Criminal Justice at Northeastern University.
-Prior to coming to the Faja Lab, Aanya worked at an Applied Behavior Analysis (ABA) Center providing early intervention services to children with Autism Spectrum Disorders (ASD).
+Aanya is a Behavioral Neuroscience major with a minor in Criminal Justice at Northeastern University.
+Prior to coming to the Faja Lab, Aanya worked at an Applied Behavior Analysis (ABA) Center providing early intervention services to children on the autism spectrum.
 In addition to joining the lab, Aanya also works at the Northeastern Vision Lab wherein she identified a relationship between myopia and sensitivity to contrast using psychophysics.
 She is currently working on a project that is looking at thresholds versus intensity curves.
 She intends to pursue a master’s degree in ABA in the near future and attain a doctoral degree in neuropsychology further down the line.
-Aanya is extremely delighted to be a member of the Faja Lab and develop a greater understanding of ASD through clinical research with children!
+Aanya is extremely delighted to be a member of the Faja Lab and develop a greater understanding of autism through clinical research with children!
 In her free time, Aanya enjoys baking, reading, discovering new places to eat, and participating in community service events.

 Diamante Balcazar Diamante Balcazar

-Diamante is currently a sophomore at Harvard College majoring in neuroscience on the mind, brain, behavior track with a secondary concentration in psychology.
-He is very eager to learn more about the research being done in the Faja Lab that is helping children with autism spectrum disorders (ASD), such as his younger brother, Diego.
+Diamante is an undergraduate student at Harvard College majoring in neuroscience on the mind, brain, and behavior track with a secondary concentration in psychology.
+He is very eager to learn more about the research being done in the Faja Lab that will benefit children on the autism spectrum, such as his younger brother, Diego.
 He is even more excited to have a hands-on role with the team!
 At the college, he is a violinist and singer for Mariachi Veritas de Harvard.
 In his free time, Diamante enjoys listening to music, watching movies, spending time with friends and family, playing basketball, and all things art related.

 Oumou Juwara Oumou Juwara

-Oumou is a student at Tufts University double-majoring in Clinical Psychology and Child Study and Human Development.
+Oumou is an undergraduate student at Tufts University double-majoring in Clinical Psychology and Child Study and Human Development.
 Before coming into the lab, Oumou worked for a non-profit organization serving high school students in the South Bronx area of New York.
 The goal of the non-profit is to empower South Bronx youth to achieve their career goals through career exposure, skill-building, and networking.
 Over the years, Oumou found an interest in child development and hopes to pursue that interest at the Faja Lab.
-After the passing of her older brother, who was on the autism spectrum, she knew that she wanted to educate herself and others about autism spectrum disorders (ASD).
-Working at the lab will allow her to learn more about ASD and the connection between research and clinical practice.
+After the passing of her older brother, who was on the autism spectrum, she knew that she wanted to educate herself and others about autism.
+Working at the lab will allow her to learn more about autism and the connection between research and clinical practice.
 After she graduates, she plans to go to graduate school for psychology.
 Outside of the lab, Oumou enjoys reading, cooking, and working at CVS pharmacy.